SamuelWhitton/natural-daina/README.md

     ~ newCat *{\$~newCat;}
 }
 ```
-A method can use the same method generic type multiple times, but the uses of the same method generic type must all have a common parent.
+A method can use the same method generic type multiple times, in which case, the method generic type is determined by the closest common parent.
 In the following example, the output type of **chooseFirstOption** is determined by the common type of both inputs.
 ```
 [] (Hammer, Saw, Cat) {
     *{